passionatelogic/aws-amplify-docs-extractor/README.md

-# aws-amplify-docs-extractor
+# AWS Amplify Docs Extractor

-A stand-alone tool to extract, process, and statically generate documentation (including API reference) for all major Amplify platforms from the official [aws-amplify/docs](https://github.com/aws-amplify/docs.git) repository.
+A comprehensive, stand-alone tool to extract, process, and statically generate documentation (including API reference) for all major Amplify platforms from the official [aws-amplify/docs](https://github.com/aws-amplify/docs.git) repository.

 ---